alexadmin/it_overview/README.md

 ### backup
 - if you use rsync run as root on both servers, source server should be completely accessible.
 For example Bacula documentation: "The Clients (bacula-fd) must run as root to be able to access all the system files."

+### Docker
+- I didn't use docker for databases and balancers

 # Application services